ids/cluster-builder/README.md

 > Updated for 2024!

 > Many of the tips and how-to articles I used came from ex-VMware pros who migrated their home labs to [Proxmox VE](https://www.proxmox.com/en/) after Broadcom decided to kill ESXi and anyone's interest in it.
 The good news is that `Proxmox` is __a big step up__, in so many ways.
-Migrating to the `kvm hypervisor` also meant tossing out `Packer` in favor of `cloud-init`, which offers a much more cloud centric deployment model, and has greatly simplified the deployment model.
-With the `proxmox` deployment, everything happens on the `proxmox hosts`.
+Migrating to the `kvm hypervisor` also meant tossing out `Packer` in favor of `cloud-init`, which offers a much more cloud centric deployment model, and has greatly simplified the codebase.
+With the `proxmox` deployment, everything happens on the `proxmox hosts`, including the node template build.
 The proxmox CLI is simple and effective, and creating the necessary plays took only a few days.

 [Proxmox VE](https://www.proxmox.com/en/) feels like a private cloud, and no one misses ESXi.